gpu-primitives-course/gpu-primitives-course.github.io/content/_index.md

 - Code optimization

 ## Citation
-If you find the course usefule, please use the following BibTeX entry:
+If you find the course useful, please use the following BibTeX entry:
 ```
 InProceedings{Meister2023,
  author = {Daniel Meister and Atsushi Yoshimura and Chih-Chen Kao},